-- Choose the [LOAD] button. - Select the ZZMIAMI.STY style from the file dialog. - Select the [Strings] button to display the String patterns for this style. - Select an 8-beat String pattern to copy and press the [COPY] button. - Choose the [LOAD] button. - Select the ZZLITROK.STY style. - Press the OPEN button to open this style. - Choose an empty 8-beat "b" String pattern (because that is where the String pattern was recorded in) and press the [PASTE] button. - Press the [SAVE] button to save the Lite Rock style with Strings.
+- Press the [Load] button. - Select the ZZMIAMI.STY style from the file dialog. - Select an 8-beat String pattern to copy and press the [Copy] button. - Press the [Load] button. - Select the ZZLITROK.STY style. - Choose an empty 8-beat "b" String pattern (because that is where the String pattern was recorded in) and press the [Paste] button. - Press the [Save As] button to save the Lite Rock style with Strings.